 The Spacious Blog

 Nonprofits are generally a mess when it comes to password management.
 In my work as a web designer, it’s a regular occurrence to work with a nonprofit that can’t find critical passwords when we need them.
-The website hosting account just expired, but nobody’s logged in there since Becky, who was two-communication-managers ago.
+The website hosting account just expired, but nobody’s logged in there since Joanne, who was two-communication-managers ago.
 The organization’s […]

 If you aren’t specifically asking your visitors to take an action, don’t be disappointed when they don’t.